Commercial Real Estate Asset Classes: A Complete Guide

 The retail sector has undergone significant transformation due to the proliferation of e-commerce and shifting consumer preferences.
 Despite these challenges, well-located retail properties in prime markets continue to attract tenants and investors.

 Investing in retail real estate requires careful consideration of factors such as location, tenant mix, and property condition.
-Retail properties with anchor tenants, long-term leases, and experiential offerings tend to perform better in today's competitive market.
+Retail properties with anchor tenants, long-term leases, and experiential offerings tend to perform better in today's competitive market, but there is no certainty as was demonstrated during the pandemic.

 6. RV Parks